Master’s Degree in Cybersecurity

 6 Credits

 This course encompasses the creation, design, and public defense of a theoretical or practical cybersecurity case.
-Students must demonstrate their knowledge and skills using one or more of the following methods:
+You must demonstrate your knowledge and skills using one or more of the following methods:

 Exhaustive analysis of complex information systems where security is critical for proper functioning.